-Topics for analysis in the EIS were selected on the basis of public scoping comments, joint-lead agency guidance, meetings with Tribes and stakeholders, and relevant laws and regulations.
+Topics for analysis in the DEIS were selected on the basis of public scoping comments, joint-lead agency guidance, meetings with Tribes and stakeholders, and relevant laws and regulations.
 A complete list of issues raised and discussed during scoping is available in the Scoping Summary Report (Reclamation and NPS 2012).
-Direct, indirect, and cumulative impacts of the effects of the proposed action, in combination with the effects of past, present, and reasonably foreseeable future projects, were analyzed in the LTEMP EIS for the following impact topics:

-- Water resources, including annual, monthly, and hourly patterns of releases, water temperature, and water quality; - Sediment resources, including sand and sandbars within the active river channel, and sand that accumulates in the Colorado River delta of Lake Mead; - Natural processes that support ecological systems within the Colorado River Ecosystem; - Aquatic ecology, including aquatic food base for fishes, nonnative fishes (warmwater, coolwater, and trout), native fishes (including the endangered humpback chub and razorback sucker), and aquatic parasites; - Vegetation, including Old High Water Zone vegetation, New High Water Zone vegetation, wetlands, and special status plant species; - Wildlife, including terrestrial invertebrates, amphibians and reptiles, birds, mammals, and special status wildlife species; - Cultural resources, including archeological resources, historic and prehistoric structures, cultural landscapes, traditional cultural properties, and ethnographic resources important to American Indian Tribes; - Tribal resources, including vegetation, wildlife, fish, and wetlands, water rights, traditional cultural places, traditional knowledge, and continued access to important resources within Glen and Grand Canyons; - Visual resources in GCNRA, GCNP, and LMNRA; - Recreation, visitor use, and experience as related to fishing, boating, and camping activities in the Colorado River and on Lakes Powell and Mead;
+The following topics were analyzed in the LTEMP DEIS:

+• Water resources, including annual, monthly, and hourly patterns of releases, water temperature, and water quality;

+• Sediment resources, including sand and sandbars within the active river channel, and sand that accumulates in the Colorado River delta of Lake Mead;

+• Natural processes that support ecological systems within the Colorado River Ecosystem;

+Aquatic resources, including aquatic food base for fishes, nonnative fishes (warmwater, coolwater, and trout), native fishes (including the endangered humpback chub and razorback sucker), and aquatic parasites;

+• Riparian vegetation, including Old High Water Zone vegetation, New High Water Zone vegetation, wetlands, and special status plant species;

+• Wildlife, including terrestrial invertebrates, amphibians and reptiles, birds, mammals, and special status wildlife species;

+• Cultural resources, including archeological resources, historic and prehistoric structures, cultural landscapes, traditional cultural properties, and ethnographic resources important to American Indian Tribes;

+Tribal resources, including vegetation, wildlife, fish, and wetlands, water rights, traditional cultural places, traditional knowledge, and continued access to important resources within Glen and Grand Canyons;

+Recreation, visitor use, and experience as related to fishing, boating, and camping activities in the Colorado River and on Lakes Powell and Mead;

-- Wilderness and visitor wilderness experience; - Hydropower, including the amount and value of hydropower generation at Glen Canyon Dam, marketable electrical capacity, capital and operating costs, and rate impacts; - Socioeconomics, including recreational use values, nonuse economic value, employment and income, and environmental justice; - Air quality effects related to changes in Glen Canyon Dam operations, including air emissions; and - Climate change, including the effects of Glen Canyon operations on greenhouse gas emissions and the effects of climate change on future impacts of Glen Canyon Dam operations.
+• Wilderness and visitor wilderness experience;

+• Hydropower, including the amount and value of hydropower generation at Glen Canyon Dam, marketable electrical capacity, capital and operating costs, and residential electricity bills of electricity customers;

+• Socioeconomics, including recreational use values, nonuse economic value, employment and income, and environmental justice;

+- Air quality effects related to changes in Glen Canyon Dam operations, including effects on visibility in the region and air emissions; - Climate change, including the effects of Glen Canyon operations on greenhouse gas emissions and the effects of climate change on future impacts of Glen Canyon Dam operations; and - Cumulative impacts of the effects of the proposed action in combination with the effects of past, present, and reasonably foreseeable future projects on the environment.